ewilczynski/coollife_cm5_dr/README.md

 ## Adding layers for CM

-1. Create a repository in GitLab (To-Do: also provide the link to the GitLab) with the name of the layer in lower case *layer_name/data/layer_name.tif*, the repository name must be the same as the layer
+1. Create a repository in GitLab (To-Do: also provide the link to the GitLab) with the name of the layer in lower case `layer_name/data/layer_name.tif`, the repository name must be the same as the layer

-1. this data must be uploaded in the server in the folowing place *var/hotmaps/repositories/layer_name/data/layer_name.tif* this is usally done by the data integration when a new layer in added to the Gitlab repository
+2. This data must be uploaded in the server in the following place `var/hotmaps/repositories/layer_name/data/layer_name.tif`
+This is usually done by the data integration when a new layer in added to the Gitlab repository
-1. this data must be known by frontend by adding the layer in the file layer-interation.data.ts (https://github.com/HotMaps/Hotmaps-toolbox-client/blob/master/src/app/features/layers-interaction/layers-interaction.data.ts)
+3. This data must be known by frontend by adding the layer in the file `src/app/layers.ts`

 <code><ins>**[To Top](#table-of-contents)**</ins></code>